 Opal

 stone is moved.
-Look closely, and you'll note the centre of
+The centre of

 the stone is rather dull.
 And that’s why it’s never been

-mounted in a piece of jewellery.
-The pictures does not reveal the
+The pictures do not reveal the

 way the coloured zones are actually inside, not on the surface,

-for larger image (267KB).
+for larger image, opens in a new tab.

 Opal consists of minute spheres of silica, separated by air and